The Very Best Things To Do In Playa del Carmen

 Chez Céline – Quinta Avenida and Calle 34

 This is a cute little French-inspired brunch or lunch spot.
-They serve delicious sandwiches, and their pastry selection should not be overlooked.
-I like to sit in the garden and people watch while I enjoy my meal.
-They usually have a happy hour in the afternoon where they promo cocktails AND pastries, so definitely check it out!
+Not only do they serve delicious sandwiches, but their pastry selection is also worth exploring.
+I like to sit in the garden and people-watch while I enjoy my meal.
+They usually have a happy hour in the afternoon where they promote cocktails AND pastries, so definitely check it out!

 For Tacos